-South Korean President to hold talks with PM Modi; trade defence on agenda
+PM Modi holds talks with South Korean President

-South Korean President Moon Jae-in, who is on a four-day visit to India will on Tuesday hold talks with Prime Minister Narendra Modi on a range of issues, including trade and defence cooperation.
+South Korean President Moon Jae-in, who is on a four-day visit to India on Tuesday held talks with Prime Minister Narendra Modi on a range of issues, including trade and defence cooperation.

 India expects the talks would open new avenues for expanding the bilateral partnership, particularly in the economic domain.